Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Net Metering in South Carolina allows solar panel owners to receive credit for excess electricity they send back to the grid.
-The program varies by utility company, with each offering different rates and structures.
-When your solar panels produce more electricity than your home uses, that excess power flows back to the grid, and you receive credit on your electric bill.
+Net metering in South Carolina allows homeowners with solar panels to receive credit for the excess electricity they send back to the power grid.
+When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive credits on your electric bill.
+These credits can then offset the electricity you use when your solar panels aren’t producing enough power, like at night or during cloudy days.

 Ready to start saving with solar?